On the moduli of logarithmic connections on elliptic curves: Logarithmic connections

+Since $L$ does not pass through any parabolic direction on $E$, its transformed $U$ passes through every parabolic direction on $E'$.
+Thus $E'$ is indecomposable, otherwise we would have a decomposable quasi-parabolic bundle contradicting Remark \ref{rem:genindec}.
+Therefore $U$ is one of the $4$ torsion line bundles and $E'$ is the corresponding unique indecomposable extension.

-We conclude that any connection representing a point in $\ZZ_n$ can be obtained from a connection over an indecomposable vector bundle, with trivial determinant line bundle, by performing an elementary transformation centered in $n$ parabolic directions which lie in the unique maximal subbundle.
-Note that there exist $n$ directions to choose and $\dim {\rm Higgs}_0(E_0\otimes L_i) = 1$ giving dimension $n+1$ for the space of connections on $E_0\otimes L_i$.
+We conclude that any connection representing a point in $\ZZ_n$ can be obtained from a connection over an indecomposable vector bundle $E'$ as in \eqref{seq:extE0}, by performing an elementary transformation centered in $n$ parabolic directions which lie in the unique maximal subbundle.
+Note that there exist $n$ directions to choose and $\dim {\rm Higgs}_0(E') = 1$ giving dimension $n+1$ for the space of connections on $E'$.
 Taking the quotient by the action of the automorphism group of the corresponding vector bundle, we get dimension $n$.